2012 Boise State Broncos football team

 The 2012 Boise State Broncos football team represented Boise State University in the 2012 NCAA Division I FBS football season.
 The Broncos were led by head coach Chris Petersen and played their home games at Bronco Stadium.
 This season was Boise State's second in the Mountain West Conference.
 They finished the season 11–2, 7–1 in Mountain West play to share the conference championship with Fresno State and San Diego State.
 They were invited to and were champions of the Maaco Bowl Las Vegas for the third consecutive year, this year defeating Washington 28–26.

-Previous season

-The Broncos opened the season ranked #5 and #7 in the AP and coaches polls, respectively, by far the highest season starting ranking in school history and the highest starting position for a non-BCS team.
-They opened the season with a win against #19/#22 Georgia at Georgia Dome in one of the nation's premier games of the opening weekend.
-The Broncos would win their next nine games and climbed to #2 in the coaches, AP and Harris polls and #3 in the BCS poll for their highest ranking ever in all four polls.
-On November 12, #5 Boise State lost to their rival #24 TCU, ending the nations longest home winning streak.
-They were invited to the Maaco Bowl Las Vegas for the second consecutive year where they defeated Arizona State 56–24 to finish the season 12–1 and ranked #6/#8 in the coaches/AP polls.